anynines/a9s-kubernetes-training/website/docs/kubernetes/60-configmaps-and-secrets/45-exercise-explanation.md

   restartPolicy: Never
 ```

-## So why Going Through This Hassle?
+## So why Go Through This Hassle?

 Sometimes you want to access several parameters individually.
 In this case the definition of distinct key-value pairs is necessary.
-However, if you want to store an entire config file as a value, reading the config file into a ConfigMap associtated with a filename-like key such as `config-file.conf` is helpful.
+However, if you want to store an entire config file as a value, reading the config file into a ConfigMap associated with a filename-like key such as `config-file.conf` is helpful.

 ## Links